ansible/vscode-ansible/docs/changelog-fragments.d/README.md

 It is very important to maintain a log for news of how updating to the new version of the software will affect end-users.
-This is why we enforce collection of the change fragment files in pull requests as per [Towncrier philosophy].
+This is why we enforce collection of the change fragment files in pull requests as per
+[Towncrier philosophy][towncrier-philosophy].

 The idea is that when somebody makes a change, they must record the bits that would affect end-users only including information